-For example, it should be appreciated that the client computer 20 may be any type of computing device such as a personal computer, work station, portable or handheld 35 device, or the like.
-In a preferred embodiment, the client computer 20, the content provider 30 and the application server 40 are operatively coupled over a packet-switched network such as, for example the Internet, having wired and wireless interconnections between devices.
+For example, it should be appreciated that the client computer 20 may be any type of computing device such as a 5 personal computer, work station, portable or handheld device, or the like.
+In a preferred embodiment, the client computer 20, the content provider 30 and the application server 40 are operatively coupled over a packet-switched network such as, for example the Internet, having wired and wireless intercon- 10 nections between devices.

-Additionally, the preferred embodiment of the present invention includes two server computers, the content provider for providing informational content and the application server for providing droplet-enabled applications and information including rendering instructions, default data values 45 and application-specific business logic to the dropletenabled applications.
+Additionally, the preferred embodiment of the present invention includes two server computers, the content provider for providing informational content and the application server for providing droplet-enabled applications and infor- 15 mation including rendering instructions, default data values and application-specific business logic to the droplet-enabled applications.
 It should be appreciated that it is within the scope of the present invention for one server computer to provide these services and functionality.
-That is, the content provider may include hardware and software 50 mation for identifying is comprised of at least one of an icon resources for providing the droplet-enabled applications and information including the rendering instructions, default data values and application-specific business logic to the droplet-enabled applications.
-In this embodiment, the two network connections discussed above as communication 55 is comprised of a teardrop-shaped symbol. connections 52 and 54 may physically be one connection that satisfies two logical functions as illustrated herein.
+That is, the content 20 provider may include hardware and software resources for providing the droplet-enabled applications and information including the rendering instructions, default data values and application-specific business logic to the droplet-enabled applications.
+In this embodiment, the two network connec- 25 device information from the client device. tions discussed above as communication connections 52 and 54 may physically be one connection that satisfies two logical functions as illustrated herein.

-Accordingly, the invention as set forth in the appended clams is not limited to the precise details of construction set forth above as such other variations and modifications as would be apparent to one skilled in the art are intended to be included within the spirit and scope of the invention as set forth in the defined claims.
+Accordingly, the invention as set forth in the appended clams is not limited to the precise details of construction set 30 forth above as such other variations and modifications as would be apparent to one skilled in the art are intended to be included within the spirit and scope of the invention as set forth in the defined claims.